pollygot/bumblebee/README.md

 # Kue Workers

-A KueJS implementation for common async tasks.
+A KueJS queue for common async tasks.
+This repo exposes an API that you can call to do some of the following:

-Kue Workers has the following:

-- Facebook Bots
+- Facebook Bots (coming soon)
-- Mailgun
+- Mailgun - send emails, (more coming soon)
-- Slack
+- Slack (coming soon)
-- Telegram
+- Telegram (coming soon)
+- Trello - create cards, (more coming soon)
-- Twilio
+- Twilio (coming soon)

+### Why use this?

+For many of the same benefits that any queue will give you: offloading long-running tasks, centralised logging, retry abilities etc. Also it will help to keep your core projects thinner since this repo will contain all the heavy third-party libraries.

 ## Getting started